Who to call if the power goes out

 800-427-7142 (South Texas)

-While you should regain power in a matter of hours in most electrical emergencies, there are times when you might be without power for an extended time.
-This is especially true during periods of bad weather such as hurricane season.
+While you may regain power in a matter of hours in most electrical emergencies, there are times when you might be without power for an extended time.
+Longer power outages can take place during periods of bad weather, such as hurricane season or winter storms.

-FEMA recommends that you should have three days’ worth of water, food and other supplies in case of an emergency.
+Having an emergency kit handy can make surviving a power outage easier for your family and also save your life.
+FEMA recommends that you should have three days’ worth of water, food, and other supplies in case of an emergency.
 ChooseTexasPower.org recommends you prepare an emergency kit with items such as:

 - Water – If there is ever a boil water advisory and you lose access to power, you won’t be able to boil water without fire.
 If temperatures are frigid, or if it’s raining, you’ll be stuck indoors.
 Having a few days’ worth of water around is essential.
 You should have at least a gallon of water per person per day.

 - Nonperishable food – When you lose power, you lose access to a running refrigerator.
-Nonperishable foods are a must, and items such as canned fruit, read-to-eat canned meats and granola are great items to keep handy.
+Nonperishable foods are a must, and items such as canned fruit, ready-to-eat canned meats, and granola are great items to keep handy.

-- First aid kit – Accidents happen, and if you’re stuck in your home without access to a phone, you should definitely consider having a first aid kit with items such as bandages, antibiotic ointment, pain relievers and hand sanitizer.
-In addition, having these items are a good idea to have even when you do have power.
-Just don’t forget to refill if you use them!
+- First aid kit – Accidents happen, and if you’re stuck in your home without access to a phone, you should definitely consider having a first aid kit with items such as bandages, antibiotic ointment, pain relievers, and hand sanitizer.
+Don’t forget to include any necessary prescription medications as well.

 - Batteries – While you don’t have access to the electrical grid when you lose power, it doesn’t mean you should lose complete access to your electronics.
 Weather radios and flashlights use batteries and can be your best resource in times of need.
 Stock up on the necessary sizes of batteries so you can keep these devices running.